AssetMantle/modules/Contributing.md

 ## Concept & Feature Approval Process

-The process for how Persistence SDK maintainers take features and ADRs from concept to release is broken up into three distinct stages: **Strategy Discovery**, **Concept Approval**, and **Implementation & Release Approval**
+The process for how AssetMantle modules maintainers take features and ADRs from concept to release is broken up into three distinct stages: **Strategy Discovery**, **Concept Approval**, and **Implementation & Release Approval**

 ### Strategy Discovery

-* Develop long term priorities, strategy and roadmap for the Persistence SDK
+* Develop long term priorities, strategy and roadmap for the AssetMantle modules
 * Release committee not yet defined as there is already a roadmap that can be used for the time being

 ### Concept Approval

-* Architecture Decision Records (ADRs) may be proposed by any contributors or maintainers of the Persistence SDK, and should follow the guidelines outlined in the
+* Architecture Decision Records (ADRs) may be proposed by any contributors or maintainers of the AssetMantle modules, and should follow the guidelines outlined in the
   [ADR Creation Process](https://github.com/AssetMantle/modules/blob/master/docs/architecture/PROCESS.md)
 * After proposal, a time bound period for Request for Comment (RFC) on ADRs commences